AI Strategy11 min read·March 2026

 If the answer is less than 60%, your organization has a massive AI deployment opportunity - because at least 40% of your sellers' day is being consumed by work that an agent could do better, faster, and cheaper.

-The AI in sales market is currently valued at $8.8 billion and projected to reach $63.5 billion by 2032 — a 32.6% CAGR.
-That capital is flowing toward tools that eliminate the 40% of non-judgment work.
+The AI in sales market is currently valued at $8.8 billion and projected to reach $63.5 billion by 2032 - a 32.6% CAGR.
+That capital is flowing toward tools that eliminate the non-judgment work.
 Companies that deploy those tools effectively will have a structural cost advantage that compounds annually.

 Companies that don't will face a competitor who can sell at a lower CAC, respond faster, personalize at higher quality, and forecast with greater accuracy - permanently, not as a temporary edge.